Kizaki

 }

 Those two plans mean very different things.
-That is why plan.inspire deserves review.
+Review plan.migration to catch this.

 Use plan, apply, dry-run, And status Deliberately

-The migration command surface is small, and each command answers a different question.
+The migration command surface is small.
+Each command answers a different question.

 kizaki migrate plan